chriskinsman/github-action-dashboard/README.md

 - GITHUB_APP_CLIENTSECRET - The client secret from the GitHub App general settings page.
 - GITHUB_APP_INSTALLATIONID - Installation id that can be retrieved using steps in the next section.
 - GITHUB_APP_WEBHOOK_SECRET - Optional.
 If you don't supply the dashboard will not setup webhooks and only update every 15 minutes.
+- GITHUB_APP_WEBHOOK_PORT - Optional, defaults to 8081.
+If set to the same as PORT must also specify GITHUB_APP_WEBHOOK_PATH
+- GITHUB_APP_WEBHOOK_PATH - Optional if WebHooks running on different port than main site, defaults to /, if running on the same port defaults to /webhook.
 - LOOKBACK_DAYS - Optional, defaults to 7.
 Number of days to look in the past for workflow runs.
 - DEBUG=action-dashboard:\* - Optional setting to help in debugging